4 Major Scales and Keys

 Diatonic Scale

-Unlike chromatic scales, which used all twelve keys on the keyboard, diatonic scales can only use each letter name once.
-As a result, diatonic scales only use diatonic steps and have seven different notes.
+Unlike chromatic scales, which use all twelve keys on the keyboard, diatonic scales can only use each letter name once.
+As a result, diatonic scales only include diatonic steps and have seven different notes.

 Directions: